nostalgic-indulgences/PSNee_V8/TL866II+ , T48 , T56 Programmers/README.md

 Make use of 2 simple leaded resistors of 2K & 1K Ohms values stipulated in the schematic above.
 Place the resistor network between the 5V-Vcc and GND pins of the programmer.
-Connect the 3.3V output to the Arduino Nano / Clone / Custom PCB.
+Connect the 3.3V output to the Custom PCB.
 Do remember to select the ""ISCP_VCC Enable" checkbox in the "Set Interface" section in this instance.